Trekking with Llamas

 What is a Llama Trek?

 You don’t ride llamas but they will carry your pack whilst you enjoy a trek through some beautiful English countryside using bridleways, farm tracks and country lanes.
-All treks are personally guided and include one llama each.
+All treks are personally guided and include one llama each or one between two.

 Is it difficult?